 Coping with the loss of a parent - Zoe's Story

 Six years ago, I lost someone very near and dear to my heart.
-This person was my Mum, Helen Long, the beautiful 37 year old woman who worked in the local Tesco Garage in Whitchurch.
+This person was my Mum, Helen Long, the beautiful 37 year old woman who worked in the local garage in Whitchurch.
 Our day began with a bang, which I later learned was an epileptic seizure, the first in ten years.
 We all thought nothing would follow, but it did…and we were devastated.

 She suffered from tonic and absence seizures, which I only recently learned from asking family.
 These are the seizures that most people perceive as epileptic seizures, but most also do not know that epilepsy can result in death.
 This is why I believe that epileptic deaths need a lot more exposure in society nowadays.